thisdwhitley/scrawlings/content/blog/ansible-molecule-travis.md

 3. then push to github and perform the same tests once pushed (CI)

 This is sort of based on https://werner-dijkerman.nl/2017/09/05/using-molecule-v2-to-test-ansible-roles/

+*just testing an update and push to github*